Noerase123/cellVEx/README.md

   - It only has two pages, one for the main page which includes create modal and table data for the presentation of the data
   - It also has FILTERING and SORTING functionalities
   - It includes the update page for viewing and showing the third party API results and can also update the given data.
+  - The GOAL is to track your food and expense and to know how much vitamins or nutrient we gain from them.